Fernhill, Hawke's Bay

 Fernhill is a village and rural community in the Hastings District and Hawke's Bay Region of New Zealand's North Island.
 It is located on State Highway 50, north-west of Hastings on the south bank of the Ngaruroro River.

-Fernhill was one of the few places in New Zealand where the January 2018 lunar eclipse was visible.
+Due to cloud cover over much of the country, Fernhill was one of the few places in New Zealand where the January 2018 lunar eclipse was clearly visible.